 However, it is when the bodies remain unidentified for a long time that Sunil volunteers to perform their last rites.
 “In most cases, where bodies remain unidentified due to our failure to trace their origin or receiving no sign of arrival from relatives, I have stepped up to cremate such bodies.
 Till now, I have cremated and performed the last rites of almost 1000 such men who lost their lives in railway related accidents.”

-- Body of missing boy found on railway tracks in Gurgaon
+- 21-year-old Marathi actor found dead on railway tracks in Malad

 Sunil adds that there also exists a technique in deciding how to perform the last rites of these people.
 “Many a times, we look for hints found from the body of the person.
 If we find no proof of his name or past, we try to look if he is circumcised or if his ears are pierced to track his religion.
 Thus, if the person is found to be a Muslim, I bury his body and in all the other cases, the bodies are cremated,” he added.